Application screen configuration

 `processConfigV1(header, tabs, userTaskTabs)`

-Creates an instance of the process configuration.
+Creates a process configuration instance.
 It takes three parameters:

 * `header` - process header configuration, you should provide a definition of `headerV1`.